-- (1) This section applies if an accredited person becomes aware, or reasonably suspects, his or her accreditation document has been damaged, lost or stolen. - (2) The accredited person must give the chief executive written notice of the damage, loss or theft as soon as practicable after becoming aware of, or suspecting, it. - Maximum penalty-20 penalty units. - (3) The written notice is sufficiently given if an application for a replacement accreditation document is made under section 67H.
+- (1) This section applies if an accredited person becomes aware, or reasonably suspects, his or her accreditation document has been damaged, lost or stolen. - (2) The accredited person must give the chief executive written notice of the damage, loss or theft as soon as practicable after becoming aware of, or suspecting, it. - Maximum penalty-20 penalty units. - (3) Despite subsection (2), the notice is sufficiently given if an application for a replacement accreditation document is made under section 67H.